 How Warming Winters Are Affecting Everything

-Winters are warming faster than other seasons across much of the U.S. While that may sound like a welcome change for those bundled in scarves and hats, it's causing a cascade of unpredictable impacts in communities across the country.
+Winters are warming faster than other seasons across much of the United States.
+While that may sound like a welcome change for those bundled in scarves and hats, it's causing a cascade of unpredictable impacts in communities across the country.

 Share Your Stories With Us

 Four of the warmest Januaries have occurred since 2016.
-So far, this winter has been one of the warmest on record for much of the U.S. What changes are you seeing in your backyard this year?
+So far, this winter has been one of the warmest on record for much of the United States.
+What changes are you seeing in your backyard this year?
 Are warmer winters affecting your job, business or recreational activities?
 If you're a company owner or local official, are you doing anything different to adapt to increasingly warm or erratic winter weather?

 Tell us your experiences, and feel free to send a photo that shows a changing winter where you are.
 We'll use some of your comments and photos for a story on our website.